-Portland police shoot carjacking suspect at homeless shelter
+Portland police shoot, kill suspect inside homeless shelter

-The Oregonian/OregonLive reports that police said the man had crashed a stolen car near the shelter minutes before the shooting on Saturday night.

-Portland Police spokesman Sgt.
-Chris Burley says officers responded to a report of a crash at Southeast Martin Luther King Jr. Boulevard at about 7:30 p.m.
+PORTLAND, Ore.
+(AP) — Portland’s police chief cautioned the public Sunday to reserve judgment after a video purportedly showing several officers fatally firing on a carjacking suspect at a homeless shelter made its way online.

+Chief Danielle Outlaw said in a statement that she was aware of a video taken of the incident and posted on the Internet, and asked the public to “please be reminded that deadly force investigations are extremely complex and take time.”

-While responding, they learned that a car involved, a Honda CRV, had been stolen in a carjacking earlier in the day.
+While responding to a report of a crash Saturday night, Portland officers learned that a car involved had been stolen in a carjacking earlier in the day, said police spokesman Sgt.
+Chris Burley.

+Police found the man they believed to be the driver inside the nearby Cityteam Ministries Portland Shelter in southeast Portland.
+Officers received reports the man might be armed, Burley said.
+But he said it has not yet been determined if he had a weapon at the time of the shooting, The Oregonian/OregonLive reported.
+Police did not say what prompted officers to shoot.

 Most Read Nation & World Stories